bashrc2/miniircd/README.md

 And you can remove a ban with:

     /mode -b #channel [nickname]

+If the above is too harsh, you can merely mute/quiet:

+    /mode +q #channel [nickname]

 Messages can be filtered.
 Filters can also contain wildcard characters.